Nav-Ujjwal-e-innovation-Hackathon/eSaathi/README.md

 # eSaathi

-#Java codes for object detection and image and text mapping for AgriApp
+Updated Java codes for the app extension and object detection and image and text mapping for eSaathi